avajs/ava/maintaining.md

  - `npm test`: Lint the code and run the entire test suite with coverage.
  - `npm run test-win`: Run the tests on Windows.
- - `npm run visual`: Run a set of visual tests.
-Useful during the pre-release process.
  - `tap test/fork.js --bail`: Run a specific test file and bail on the first failure (useful when hunting bugs).